-- (a) An analysis conducted by the permittee or their contracted laboratory shall be conducted in such a way the precision and accuracy of the analyzed result can be enumerated. - (b) The permittee shall not report a sample result as "non-detect" without also reporting the detection limit of the test or the reporting limit of the laboratory.
-Reporting as "non-detect" without also including the detection/reporting limit will be considered failure to report, which is a violation of this permit. - (c) The permittee shall report the non-detect result using the less than "<" symbol and the laboratory's detection/reporting limit (e.g. <6). - (d) See sufficiently sensitive method requirements in Standard Conditions Part I, Section A, #4 regarding proper detection limits used for sample analysis. - (e) When calculating monthly averages, one-half of the minimum detection limit (MDL) should be used instead of a zero.
-Where all data are below the MDL, the "<MDL" shall be reported as indicated in item (C). - 13.
-Failure to pay fees associated with this permit is a violation of the Missouri Clean Water Law (644.055 RSMo). - 14.
-This permit does not cover land disturbance activities. - 15.
+- (a) Compliance analysis conducted by the facility or any contracted laboratory shall be conducted in such a way the precision and accuracy of the analyzed result can be enumerated.
+See sufficiently sensitive test method requirements in Standard Conditions Part I, §A, No. 4 regarding proper testing and detection limits used for sample analysis.
+For the purposes of this permit, the definitions in 40 CFR 136 apply; method detection limit (MDL) and laboratory established reporting limit (RL) are used interchangeably in this permit. - (b) The facility shall not report a sample result as "non-detect" without also reporting the MDL.
+Reporting "non-detect" without also including the MDL will be considered failure to report, which is a violation of this permit. - (c) For the daily maximum, the facility shall report the highest value; if the highest value was a non-detect, use the less than "<" symbol and the laboratory's highest method detection limit (MDL) or the highest reporting limit (RL); whichever is higher (e.g. <6). - (d) When calculating monthly averages, zero shall be used in place of any value(s) not detected.
+Where all data used in the average are below the MDL or RL, the highest MDL or RL shall be reported as "<#" for the average as indicated in item (c). - 11.
+Failure to pay fees associated with this permit is a violation of the Missouri Clean Water Law (644.055 RSMo). - 12.
+This permit does not cover land disturbance activities. - 13.
 This permit does not authorize the placement of fill materials in flood plains, placement of solid materials into any waterway, the obstruction of stream flow, or changing the channel of a defined drainage course.
-The facility must contact the U.S. Army Corps of Engineers (Corps) to determine if a CWA §404 Department of Army permit is required.
+The facility must contact the U.S. Army Corps of Engineers (Corps) to determine if a CWA §404 Department of Army permit or §401 water quality certification is required for the project. - 14.
+All records required by this permit may be maintained electronically per 432.255 RSMo.
+These records should be maintained in a searchable format.